 On top of that, more and more brands are discovering that aerodynamics are still important when riding uphill, and for saving energy on the way to the bottom.

-Even a brand such as Cannondale, who used to make the definitive, ultra-lightweight hill climb bike, believes its full-on aero bike, the SystemSix, is the faster on gradients up to 6 per cent than its own lightweight bike (the SuperSix) – even at the typically slower speeds mere mortals like us ride at.
+Even a brand such as Cannondale, which used to make the definitive, ultra-lightweight hill climb bike, believes its full-on aero bike, the SystemSix, is the faster on gradients up to 6 per cent than its own lightweight bike (the SuperSix) – even at the typically slower speeds mere mortals like us ride at.

 True hill climb aficionados will no doubt be tearing their hair out at this point, exclaiming ‘anything under 10 per cent isn’t even a proper hill anyway!’, but if you want to go fast, aero always matters, regardless of the gradient.

-It’s true that aerodynamic drag becomes a relatively smaller part of the equation as gradients increase in severity, but the absolute amount of air resistance you experience remains the same for any given speed.
+It’s true that aerodynamic drag becomes a smaller part of the equation as gradients increase in severity, but the absolute amount of air resistance you experience remains the same for any given speed.

 On top of that, the power to overcome any increase in air resistance is proportional to the cube of speed.
 So, if you want to ride your bicycle twice as fast, you’ll need eight times more power to overcome the extra drag force, unless you can reduce your aerodynamic drag.